-From animal cloning and transgenics to reproduction and neonatal care to behavior and nutrition, our students master the science to improve the animal world.
+Students in Animal Sciences tackle a wide range of issues from animal cloning and transgenics to reproduction and neonatal care to behavior and nutrition.
+Our students strive to improve the animal world.
 In a department internationally recognized for excellence in research and education, faculty focus on the cellular, molecular, and biotechnological aspects of animal science and production.

 Degree Earned: Bachelor's, Master's, Doctorate